Smallville season 2: Reception

 The season received mostly favorable reviews.
 IGN's Jeremy Conrad, gave the second season a score of 8.0/10, stating it was "a clear improvement over season [one]...
-This season has better pacing, more interesting story arcs, better special effects, and more importantly, better episodes."
+This season has better pacing, more interesting story arcs, better special effects, and more importantly, better episodes".
 When referring to Christopher Reeve's guest appearance on the show, the review went as far as calling it "the best [episode] the show has delivered in its current lifespan...
-Reeve is the best special guest star yet."
+Reeve is the best special guest star yet".
 Another review called the show "excellent" and called the acting of Tom Welling, Michael Rosenbaum and Kristin Kreuk "phenomenal".
 Jennifer Contino from Sequential Tart, a comic-book website, observed that the season was more about "the characters and their relationships", rather than the show's reputable "villain-of-the-week" style.
-She complimented the red kryptonite that the season introduced into the series, stating, "It's fun to see heroes turn bad or see the good guy become a little tarnished or confused."
+She complimented the red kryptonite that the season introduced into the series, saying that it was fun to see heroes turn bad or see the good guy become a little tarnished or confused.
 In 2009, TV Guide ranked "Rosetta" 81st on its list of the 100 Greatest Episodes.